 You can create a new HTML document or upload a PDF.
 If the HTML result report needs to show also the documentation in line, choose HTMt.

 Select the step and click on Remove to remove obsolete steps.

-Each step consists out of 1 or more activities.
-The following activity types are supported by Guided Procedure Framework.
+Each step consists out of one or more activities.

-For alert reaction procedures, we recommend to use only manual or Plug-in activities.
+For alert reaction procedures, you can use manual or plug-in activities.

 Automatic activities are activities that can be carried out in a guided procedure without user interaction or manual steps.
 If you have developed a suitable automatic activity you can include it in the alert reaction procedure.